phst/rules_elisp/docs/elisp.md

 `elisp_library` target per source file to make dependencies more obvious and ensure that files get only loaded in their byte-compiled form.

+The source files in `srcs` can also list shared objects.
+The rule treats them as Emacs modules and doesn’t try to byte-compile them.
+You can use e.g. `cc_binary` with `linkshared = True` to create shared objects.

 **ATTRIBUTES**